Death is an extremely difficult time in life where there are many decisions

 Sudden or unexpected deaths can be very difficult to deal with.
 There is a

-range of organisations in Ireland that provide bereavement counselling
+range of organisations that provide bereavement counselling services to

-services to anyone who has been recently bereaved in Ireland.
-You may find
+anyone who has been recently bereaved.
+You may find these counselling services

-It is necessary to make sure that everyone who dies in Ireland is identified
+It is necessary to make sure that everyone who dies is identified and the

 You should also notify the next of kin, family doctor (GP) and the Registrar of